In addition to the general GSBS course requirements, the QS Program requires the following courses:

 GS01 1283 (3 credits)

 This is the second semester course in a two-semester sequence in mathematical statistics.
 The course topics include random variables, distributions, small and large sample theorems of decision theory and Bayesian methods, hypothesis testing, point estimation, and confidence intervals; also topics such as exponential families, univariate and multivariate linear models, and nonparametric inference will also be discussed.
 This course is cross-listed at Rice STAT 533.
 The venue of the course will be at Rice University.
+Audit is permitted with Course Director's consent.

 Genetics and Human Disease